Yenzokuhle/whzan-catalog-app/SOLUTION.md

 - [Whzan Swagger Docs API](https://api.myplay360studio.co.za/swagger/index.html) - hosted on my personal secure url
 - [Whzan App - web app hosted on AWS S3 bucket & Cloudfront](https://d26jd7lozgfhgl.cloudfront.net/) - Give the app a spin on this securely web app

+Both resources will be expired 1 month from `02 Dec 2025`

 ---

 Thank you for the opportunity